jon-weisz/jon-weisz.github.io/teaching/coms_w3137/notes/hashing_lzw.md

 ## Hashing Example {SSN: Student}
 * Each student at Columbia has a unique Social Security Number
-  * This makes them a good identifier, but they are 9 digit numbers {% fragment %}
+  * This makes them a good identifier, but they are 9 digit numbers
-  * There are only ~ 20,000 students {% fragment %}
+  * There are only ~ 20,000 students
-  * If we were to allocate an array of 10^9 students, it would be mostly empty (sparse) {% fragment %}
+  * If we were to allocate an array of 10^9 students, it would be mostly empty (sparse)
-* A hash of the Social Security Number may be more practical {% fragment %}
+* A hash of the Social Security Number may be more practical
   * H(SSN) = SSN % 20000 would reduce the size of the array to the same as the minimal number of students
   * But there is no guarantee that no two hashed SSNs would be the same!
     * This overlap is called a "hash collision"